robcarver17/pysystemtrade/docs/userguide.md

 ### Option 4: Change the project defaults (definitely not recommended)

-I don't recommend changing the defaults, but should you want to more information is given [here](#defaults).
+I don't recommend changing the defaults - a lot of tests will fail for a start - but should you want to more information is given [here](#defaults).

 ## How do I....Run a backtest on a different set of instruments